ccallawa/alyvix_doc/stylesheet.rst

       :height: 100px
       :alt: This is alternate text.

-You can add shadows and other effects by adding a specific CSS class as follows:
+You can add shadows and other effects by adding a specific CSS class to :file:`custom.css` as follows:

 .. code-block:: rst
    :class: short-code-block